Chlorine Dioxide - A Technical View

 One of the key properties of ClO2 is its ability to selectively oxidize chemical

 compounds.
-In addition, ClO2 has the ability to inhibit and kill bacteria,
+In addition, ClO2 has the ability to inhibit and oxidize bacteria,

 viruses, and protozoa.
 The combination of selective oxidation and bacterial